M5Skid/covidcast-indicators/quidel_covidtest/RUN_NOTES.md

 ```

 ## Archive
-Quidel utilizes the s3 archive in production with indicator prefix quidel
+Quidel utilizes the S3 archiver in production with indicator prefix `quidel`.
-- Archive requires parameters section
+- `params.json` requires `archive` section (see below).
-- common section needs the export dir
+- `common` section needs the `export_dir`, but `log_filename` can and should be used to aid in the case of issues.

 ### S3 Archive
-S3 archive differ should mainly be used by the production environment during a scheduled indicator run (not a manual run).
-Here are the params:
+S3 archive differ should mainly be used by the production environment during a scheduled indicator run (not a manual run) as items in the S3 cache can be overwritten.
+Here are the archive params:
 ```
 "common": {
     "export_dir": "receiving",